-Design is an important factor in the creation of data sheet template, as it boosts the appearance of the data sheet template.
+Design is an important factor in the creation of data sheet template and as it boosts the appearance of the data sheet template.
 Other than that, it could also be used by the creator to give a better understanding about the contents inside the data sheet template.
 Now, before this article go further, some of you may not know and wondering, what is data sheet template?

 What is a data sheet template?

 Data sheet template is a standardized data sheet with some certain layout and formatting to serve as the starting point for the new product.
 Once you have created the data sheet template, you can easily edit it, input some information, or maybe, just slightly add/remove something.
 And, ‘boom’, you will have the new work completed in a blink of an eye.
 Therefore, never ever reinvent the wheel every time you start a new data sheet, ever again!

 With all of those conveniences that data sheet templates provide, there is still a drawback from these sorts of templates.
 The disadvantage is that it is hard to create a perfect data sheet template and usually lots of mistakes are made by the creator.
 In accordance with the title of this article, here are 5 mistakes the most common seen in data sheet templates.